SourLemonJuice/windows10-kde-decoration/README.md

 ## Install

 In the repository root, and run `./install.sh`.
-It will install this decoration for that user self.
+It will install this decoration for that user self.\
+I recommend not putting buttons on the left of the title.
+That way it'll be too close to the title.

 When it is stabled, I'll upload them to KDE Store.